Function Wrapper

 -

-within the function will runfunc
+context-Objectwithin the function will runfunc-Functionto be called

 - Return